JoeyStanley/joeyr/README.md

 place, is `find_outliers`.
 It implements a version of the Mahalanobis Distance, except it does so iteratively.
-After finding the distances for each point, it marks the furthest token as an outlier, and then recalculates the distsance based on the remaining points.
+After finding the distances for each point, it marks the furthest token as an outlier, and then recalculates the distance based on the remaining points.
 It continues this one-at-a-time procedure until a proportion of your data (that you’ve specified) has been removed.